lilianricaud/patterning-complexity/english/patterns.md

 There may be an infinity of different opposites.
 One needs to exhaust the solution space by identifying many neighbouring anti-patterns before zeroing in on the pattern itself.

+## PATTERNS FOR GROUP ALIGNEMENT

+PATTERNS AS SOCIAL OBJECTS can help for GROUP ALIGNEMENT (PATTERNS FOR GROUP ALIGNEMENT).